Filomena Ristorante

-Filomena Ristorante is an Italian restaurant located in the historic neighborhood of Georgetown in Washington, D.C.
+Filomena Ristorante is an Italian-American restaurant located in the historic neighborhood of Georgetown in Washington, D.C.
 It opened along Washington's C&O Canal in 1983.
 Fresh pasta is made by Filomena's ‘Pasta Mamas’ in the storefront kitchen.
 They greet patrons as they enter the restaurant.

 Décor

 The décor has been described as everything from overdone to wonderfully warm and reminiscent of going to grandma's home.
 The marble statues, traditional artwork, large plants, and antique furnishing convey an ambiance of old-world experience.
 For holidays, the restaurant is elaborately decorated, including a huge floor-to-ceiling Christmas tree with thousands of lights and ornaments.

 Patrons

-The restaurant is frequently visited by dignitaries such as former presidents George H. W. Bush and Bill Clinton, current President Joe Biden, former Secretary of State Hillary Clinton, foreign leaders, government officials, stars of stage and screen, world-class athletes, as well as all-American heroes like airline captain Chesley Sullenberger.
+The restaurant is frequently visited by dignitaries such as former presidents George H. W. Bush and Bill Clinton, former President Joe Biden, former Secretary of State Hillary Clinton, foreign leaders, government officials, stars of stage and screen, world-class athletes, as well as all-American heroes like airline captain Chesley Sullenberger.